Ray285/100-days-of-code/log.md

 **Today's Progress**: Worked on a todo app in Angular 2.
 Built the API and got started with the front-end.
 I also made some more progress on my route to provide my DB with seed data.

-**Thoughts:** Not too sure how I feel about TypeScript....feels a little to java-esque to me.
+**Thoughts:** Not too sure how I feel about TypeScript....feels a little too java-esque to me.
 I prefer javascript because of the freedom to try different styles and patterns...even though it has some wierd unintended consequences sometimes.
 **Link to work:** [Tassly](https://www.tassly.com